davidmyriel/tigris-rag-lab/README.md

 ## Which embedding or chunking strategy is the best?

 This repo is a small lab for running RAG experiments.

-The problem it’s solving is boring but real: you tweak chunking or swap an embedding model, results change, and a week later nobody can say *why*, or recreate the run that looked best.
+As you tweak chunking or swap an embedding model, results change, and a week later nobody can say *why*, or recreate the run that looked best.

 The approach here is: